 Stachniuk and Fornal (2016) concluded that the combination of liquid chromatography with selective mass spectrometry is a change in the analytical field.
 From this technique, detection of many compound with trace amount has been easy.
-He also discussed about the high performance liquid chromatography coupled with QQQ tandem mass spectrometer that have the short duration of analysis by determination of number of compounds in a single analytical cycle.
-But this HPLC/MS has a limitation of sensitivity to the accompanying matrix components.
+He also discussed about the high performance liquid chromatography together with QQQ tandem mass spectrometer that have a very short duration of analysis by the determination of a number of compounds in a solo analytical cycle.
+But this HPLC/MS has a limitation of sensitivity to the associated matrix components.

-Tette et al. (2016), In their paper find out the quantity of pesticides in honey using modified QuEChERS for sample preparation and the Ultra high performance liquid chromatography mass spectrometry (UHPLC-MS/MS) for the detection and concluded that this method is fast efficient and reliable.
+Tette et al. (2016), In their paper, they found out the quantity of pesticides in honey using modified QuEChERS for sample preparation and, the Ultra high performance liquid chromatography mass spectrometry (UHPLC-MS/MS) for a general detection and concluded that this method is fast efficient and reliable.

-According to Rimawi (2016), High performance liquid chromatography is a simple, accurate, precise and selective method for the determination of pesticides in water.
+According to Rimawi (2016), High performance liquid chromatography is a simple, accurate, precise and selective method for determining the pesticides in water.
 In this study, the detection and quantification of pesticides in water was possible at low concentration.
 This method is suitable for real water samples such as groundwater, surface water, and waste water.